ThioJoe/HA-IQAir-Integration/README.md

 A Home Assistant integration for controlling IQAir air purifiers via the IQAir Cloud API.

+NOTES:
+- I made this using my "GC Multigas" device as reference, it might not support all features of other devices.
+Post an issue thread if you run into issues.
+- This uses undocumented Cloud APIs so might not work perfectly forever if something changes on the back end.
+- I dont' know how long the auth tokens last but I haven't had them expire yet.
+They might stop working if you actually click logout in the dashboard.

 ## Features

 - **Fan Control**: Turn the device on/off and set the fan speed.